Senforsce/orch8rion/_docs/content/docs/architecture.md

 ## The job server

-Due to the design of the Go toolchain's `-toolexec` feature, orchestrion works by wrapping a large number of short-lived processes, which makes it difficult to share state between individual processes.
+Due to the design of the Go toolchain's `-toolexec` feature, orch8rion works by wrapping a large number of short-lived processes, which makes it difficult to share state between individual processes.